 DEALERS IN FINE ANTIQUES AND WORKS OF ART

 Anastasio Burzio was the founder of the art business, after the experience he had gained through the important past wood-trading and carpentry industry of the family, began to import antiques from France to post-war Turin.
 He soon became a major player in Turin art world, and his expertise were in demand among prominent dealers and private collectors alike.
 Anastasio’s shop, was not far from the renowed Pietro Accorsi gallery, that attracted international trade and collaboration with such dealers including A.Rubin of Pelham galleries in London.

 Luca opened his own gallery in 1991, having participated actively in the family business until its closure at the beginning of this century.
 He then opened a second gallery four years later, at the Bolaffi Palace, Prince Eugene Galleries, in Via Cavour.
 In 1996, Luca opened his most recent gallery in Via della Rocca in Turin and was registered with the experts of the Chamber of Commerce of Turin.

-Luca frequently exhibit in the most prestigious events of the art sector, to name a few : Arte Antica at the Lingotto Fiere, under the direction of Federico Zeri, the biennales at the Royal Castle of Stupinigi and in Venaria Reale, together with Laura the Last Milan Biennale and the Montecarlo Art Fair.
+Luca frequently exhibit in the most prestigious events of the art sector, to name a few : Arte Antica at the Lingotto Fiere, under the direction of Federico Zeri, the biennales at the Royal Castle of Stupinigi and in Venaria Reale, together with Laura the Last Milan Biennale and the Montecarlo Art Fairs.

-From 2014 we exhibit again under the sign of the family.
+From 2014 we exhibit again in all major international antiques fairs only under the sign of our family with every stand interiors designed by the renowned Italian Architect Paolo Genta Ternavasio.
 Our primary specialisation is continental decorative arts, with particular attention to some fine furniture, to sculpture, to textiles, glasses, ceramics and bronzes.
-We are members of the Syndicat National des Antiquaires.